MashaIO/Azure-Diagnostics-for-Service-fabric-App-Service-/README.md

 Also we can achieve to use the same Table storage(log table) for n number of Service Fabric and n number of App Service.

+Also, logger can be called by simply registering with service fabric or app service.

 I have tried to decouple the depedencies for both testability and adaptability

 This sample application will show how to log service fabric application with ETW which will finally log into table storage.

+This can be either configured in ARM to move ETW data to table storage (This will avoid chatty calls)

+or

+we can have a custom event listeners to log the events as data in data store (Table storage , AppInsights....)

 Along with service fabric logging this application also shows how to log azure services (Event listner is used to log it in table storage)